Abacum vs Pigment: Which Modern FP&A Platform Wins for Mid-Market Finance Teams?

 - Data warehouses (Snowflake, BigQuery, Redshift, etc.)

-Pigment is particularly strong if you already centralise data in a warehouse / lake, use reverse ETL or iPaaS in your data stack, or want FP&A models that are tightly wired into operational data.
+Pigment is particularly strong if you already centralize data in a warehouse / lake, use reverse ETL or iPaaS in your data stack, or want FP&A models that are tightly wired into operational data.

 Abacum